-Importantly, we show how to instantiate our generic methodology to IEEE 802.15.4/ZigBee [6, 7] protocols, which are very promising technologies for WSNs (In fact, in 2007, 7 million IEEE 802.15.4-enabled chips were sold, an increase of 1400% from 2004 [7]).
-Finally, we assess the validity of our theoretical model by comparing worst-case results (buffer requirements and message end-to-end delays) with the maximum and average values measured through an experimental test-bed based on Commercial-Off-The-Shelf technologies.
+Importantly, we show how it is possible to instantiate our generic methodology to be used in the design of IEEE 802.15.4/ZigBee [6, 7] systems, which are the leading technologies for wireless sensor networks.
+(In fact, in 2007, 7 million IEEE 802.15.4-enabled chips were sold, an increase of 1400% from 2004 and leading to roughly 50% WSN market share [7]).
+Finally, we assess the validity of our theoretical model, by comparing worst-case results (buffer requirements and message end-to-end delays) with the maximum and average values measured through an experimental test-bed based on Commercial Off The Shelf (COTS) technologies.